 Remodeling and decorating your home is really exciting but it can also be expensive and daunting, to say the least.

-For whatever reason you decide to remodel your home, you will need coordinated lists to organize and complete the project first.
+For whatever reason you decide to remodel your home, you will need coordinated lists and steps to organize your project before you start.

 I need to begin this with- I am not a decorator.
 In fact, I have trouble hanging pictures straight or at the right height.